AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/create/create-display-ad.md

 ## Add parameters

-Adding [guidelines](/help/user-guide/guidelines/overview.md) and assets in _Parameters_ in the prompt area supercharges the content generation process and is an integral preparatory step for generating a display ad experience.
+Adding [guidelines](/help/user-guide/guidelines/overview.md) and assets in _Parameters_ in the prompt drawer supercharges the content generation process and is an integral preparatory step for generating a display ad experience.

 **To add parameters and assets**:

-1. Click the _Parameters_ icon to expand the prompt area.
+1. Click the _Parameters_ icon to expand the prompt drawer.
 1. In the _Parameters_ section, select guidelines—[!DNL Brands], [!DNL Personas], and [!DNL Products]—to inform content creation.

    If there are no brands, personas, or products available from these menus, [add guidelines to your GenStudio for Performance Marketing](/help/user-guide/guidelines/add-guidelines.md).